Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,433.1,447.14.md

 # [March 15th, 2019 Q&A](../2019-03-15.md)
 ## Q&A: Any ETA on Dedicated Servers?
 https://youtube.com/embed/R0S19_caQuw?autoplay=1&start=433&end=448
-This question was possibly duplicated with a more recent answer: [June 15th, 2021 Livestream Q&A: Dedicated Servers?](./yt-0KMqyzOeiEU.md) [https://www.youtube.com/watch?v=0KMqyzOeiEU](https://www.youtube.com/watch?v=0KMqyzOeiEU)
+This question was possibly duplicated with a more recent answer: July 13th, 2021 Livestream Q&A: Any progress on Dedicated Servers? [https://www.youtube.com/watch?v=p2-eAYfsDYY](https://www.youtube.com/watch?v=p2-eAYfsDYY)

 ### Topics